 when should I use it?
 And what challenges will I face?

 - Supplier and Market research.
-Including identifying any areas to be focused on at the Category or a Strategic level within the business.
+Including identifying potential suppliers and any areas to be focused on at the Category or a Strategic level within the business

 The following table outlines some of the key differences between Project and Category based procurement processes.